ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99b-quiz-quicksort.md

 :::::::::: question ::::::::::
-(For the version of the algorithm as presented in this module) What is the running time of Quicksort when the input is an array where all record values are equal?
+(For the version of the algorithm as presented in this chapter) What is the running time of Quicksort when the input is an array where all record values are equal?

 - [x] $O(n^2)$